 1. Notice of Rights & Confidentiality Form for Advocacy Organizations

 This form is used to provide upfront notice to each person receiving services about their rights and your policies, including your agency's information sharing practices, confidentiality requirements, and the their rights regarding the confidentiality of their personal information and communications.

-2. Limited Release of Information Form for Advocacy Organizations
+2. Model Release of Information Form & Instructions for Advocacy Organizations

 3. Model Intake Form

 For many programs, the intake process is one of the beginning steps in establishing a trusting relationship with a survivor and assessing their needs and requests for services.
 It’s important that this process is nonintrusive and avoids the collection of unnecessary personally identifying information.
 This template uses best practices to guide this process in the most helpful way possible for the survivor.

 This template policy addresses programs’ procedures and practices around document retention and destruction.
 Having these policies in place helps programs to ensure that their entire data management process, not just the collection aspect, is prioritizing confidentiality.